-Frederic Seegal is the owner of DanceMedia.
-Vice Chairman of Peter J. Solomon Company, he has made his career advising major media, telecom and internet clients.
-He brings to DanceMedia a seasoned knowledge of and passion for the performing arts, having served as President of American Ballet Theatre's Board of Trustees, and as trustee for New York City Center, San Francisco Symphony and San Francisco Opera.
-Currently, he is a trustee for Gallim Dance, based in New York.
+Frederic M. Seegal is the owner of DanceMedia.
+Managing Director, Vice Chairman of Cowen and Company, he has made his career advising major media, telecom and internet clients.
+He brings to DanceMedia a seasoned knowledge of and passion for the performing arts, having served as president of American Ballet Theatre's board of trustees, and as trustee for New York City Center, San Francisco Symphony, San Francisco Opera, and Gallim Dance.
+Currently, he is chair of the board for the James Beard Foundation.

 Firstly, this will be the inaugural presentation of the Harkness Promise Awards, which recognizes new talent at the upswing of their careers.
 Nurturing emerging artists, especially choreographers, is critical to ensuring dance's role in today's cultural landscape.